voschezang/coding-handbook/collaboration/emotions.md

 # Emotions

-In professional environments, emotions tend to be undervalued.
-Instead, they are framed as concerns or frustration.
-It is vital to acknowledge such emotions, and reflect on them.
+Emotions are hidden well in corporate environments.
+They are preceded by objectives and goals.
+Emotions themselves may be framed as concerns or frustration.
+Awareness of emotions may allow you to use (and trust) them.

+[toc]

+## Basic Emotions

 | Emotion   | Change               | Professional Terms                                |
 | --------- | -------------------- | ------------------------------------------------- |